28left/descriptive_set_theory/ZFC.md

 > (**Foundation**) $\qquad a \neq \emptyset \to \exists x \in a \; \forall y \in x \, y \not \in a$.

 Foundation rules out, for example, that a set can be an element of itself.
-More precisely, the axiom states that $\in$-\relation is **well-founded** on any set.
+More precisely, the axiom states that $\in$-relation is **well-founded** on any set.

 ## Ordinals